satvikjadhav/data-engineering-zoomcamp/week_4_analytics_engineering/notes/deployment_using_dbt_cloud.md

 - The run of the CI job will be against a temporary schema
 - No PR will be able to be merged unless the run has been completed successfully

-We can then add the following after 'dev' in our profiles.yml
+We can then add the following after `dev` in our profiles.yml
 ```yaml
 prod:
   dataset: production_dataset (this is schema)